WhyNotHugo/django-mercadopago/README.rst

 Backwards compatibility
 -----------------------

+Note that, prior to v4.2.0, this package was called ``django-mercadopago-simple`` on PyPI.
+Older release exist under that name.

 Version 2.0.0 changes the database schema quite a bit.
 While older data is retained, some missing fields had to be filled.
 Auto-generated data will have